Revizor: Testing Black-box CPUs against Speculation Contracts: Introduction

-\myparagraph{Evaluation} We evaluated \sys{} on two different microarchitectures, Skylake and Coffee Lake, and different microcode patches.
-We consider a range of contracts that correspond to different assumptions about the microarchitecture.
-The key highlights are: \begin{asparaitem} \item When testing Skylake with V4 patch enabled against the baseline contract that does not permit branch prediction, \sys{} detects a violation within a few minutes.
-Inspection shows the violation is representative of Spectre V1. \item When testing Skylake with V4 patch disabled against the contract that permits branch prediction, \sys{} detects a violation representative of Spectre V4. \item When further augmenting the contract to permit both types of speculation, \sys{} detects a novel (though minor) variant of Spectre where variable-latency instructions impact cache traces. \item When making microcode assists possible during the measurements, \sys{} surfaces MDS~\cite{RIDL,Fallout} on the same CPU and LVI-Null~\cite{VanBulck2020} on a CPU that has a hardware patch against MDS\@. \item In terms of speed, \sys{} processes over 200 test cases per hour for complex contracts, and with several hundreds of inputs per test case, which enables discovery of Spectre V1, V4, MDS, and LVI-Null in under two hours, on average. \end{asparaitem}
+We evaluated \sys{} on two different microarchitectures, Skylake and Coffee Lake, and with different microcode patches.
+We test these targets against a sequence of increasingly permissive contracts.
+This gradually filters out common violations, and narrows down on more subtle violations.
+The key highlights of our evaluation are: \begin{enumerate} \item When testing a patched Skylake against a restrictive contract that states that speculation exposes \emph{no information}, \sys{} detects a violation within a few minutes.
+Inspection shows the violation stems from the leakage during branch prediction, i.e. a representative of Spectre V1. \item When testing Skylake with \emph{V4 patch disabled} against a contract that permits leakage during branch prediction (and is hence \emph{not} violated by V1), \sys{} detects a violation due to address prediction, i.e., a representative of Spectre V4. \item When further weakening the contract to permit leaks during both types of speculation, \sys{} still detects a violation.
+This violation is a novel (minor) variant of Spectre where the timing of variable-latency instructions (which is \emph{not} permitted to leak according to the contract) leaks into L1D through a race condition induced by speculation. \item When making microcode assists possible during collection of the hardware traces, \sys{} surfaces MDS~\cite{RIDL,Fallout} on the same CPU and LVI-Null~\cite{VanBulck2020} on a CPU patched against MDS\@. \item When used to validate an assumption that stores do not modify the cache state until they retire, made in recent defence proposals~\cite{STT2019,Wang2020}, \sys{} discovered that this assumption does not hold in Coffee Lake. \item In terms of speed, \sys{} processes over 200 test cases per hour for complex contracts, and with several hundreds of inputs per test case, which enables discovery of Spectre V1, V4, MDS, and LVI-Null in under two hours, on average. \end{enumerate}

-In summary, \sys{} could automatically detect contract violations that represent all three of the known types of speculative leakage: speculation of control flow, address prediction, and speculation on hardware exceptions.
-The analysis is robust and did not produce false positives.
+\myparagraph{Summary} In summary, starting from simple contracts, \sys{} could automatically generate gadgets that represent all three of the known types of speculative leakage: speculation of control flow, address prediction, and speculation on hardware exceptions.
+Notably (and perhaps surprisingly), \sys{} finds them within only a few hours of testing on an ordinary desktop PC, despite the enormous size of the search space.
+The reason is that counterexample search is \emph{not} akin to finding a needle in a haystack.
+Instead, microarchitectural leaks manifest in many programs, and it is sufficient to find only one of them.
+This result demonstrates the practicality of testing complex real-world CPUs against speculation contracts.

 The source code is publicly available under: